 These adjustable hive stands allow you to keep your hive level even when the hive is full without looking for pebbles or wooden pins to even things out.

-Great way to have the bees construct a straight comb and avoid the hive toppling over on the uneven ground.
+It is a great way to have the bees construct a straight comb and avoid the hive toppling over on uneven ground.